VinayGupta23/VinayGupta23.github.io/index.md

 Prior to my masters, I was a senior engineer working on multi-core embedded systems for 5G networks.
 I've come to pleasantly realize that there are many parallels between the two, especially in the context of game engines - real-time frame-to-frame processing, C++, memory management, multithreading, SIMD (parallel computing), linear algebra, ...the list goes on.

-This site hosts my personal portfolio of projects and endeavours in the field of gaming.
-If you're interested to connect with me, shoot me an email or send me a request on LinkedIn using the links below!
+This work-in-progress site hosts my personal portfolio of projects and endeavours in the field of gaming.
+If you're interested to connect with me, contact me using the options below!